Athena-Software/Owl/makedocs/README.md

 features:
 - title: Built on a solid foundation
   details: Owl is based on both CKP and Tusk, previous KeePass extensions, providing a solid foundation for future development.
-- title: Manage your database
+- title: Read and autofill entries
-  details: Owl allows you to manage your database completely in the browser.
+  details: Owl allows you read and autofill database entries into any form.
 - title: Open Source
   details: Owl is Open Source and MIT licensed.
 You can contribute and view the source code on GitHub.
 footer: MIT Licensed | Copyright © 2019-present Søren Johanson